Evie-Skinner18/dharma_quotes/README.md

-# Dharma Quotes 1.0.0
+# Dharma Quotes 1.0.1

-## Well namaste, it's the Ruby library of Dharma quotes!
+## Well namaste, it's the Ruby library of Dharma quotes! :heart:

 ## How to Install
 In your command line, run the following command: